Contributing To AR Magazine

 Write down the chief points you want to say.
 Outline an article plan.

-Before you start to write the article, outline what you want to say.
-Remember the old rule: Tell them what you are going to tell them; tell them; then tell them what you've told them.
+There's also an old rule that goes like this: Explain what you are going to tell them; tell them; then summarise what you've told them.
 Or, in more formal language: introduction, body, summary.

-Follow this format for construction articles: introduction, theory, construction, alignment and adjustment, and summary.
+Follow this format for construction articles: introduction, theory, construction, alignment and/or adjustment, and summary.
 The title and opening paragraph are particularly important, as are diagrams and photographs.
 You win or lose most readers right at the beginning.

 When writing, remember that Amateur Radio is an informal, hobby magazine and that you are writing for friends.
 Don't be a stuffed shirt.
 Go lightly on impersonal third-person terms, such as "the author".
 It is in order, however, to use the first person, but do not overdo it.

-"Yet another three letter acronym (TLA).
+Be sure to define any abbreviations at the first use of the term, other than standard units.
+For example I can define a term as follows: "Yet another three letter acronym (TLA).
 The modern world is full of TLAs, what a pain - the same TLA can mean different things in different contexts."

 Diagrams And Drawings

-Put all drawings in separate files or on separate sheets of paper.
-Never put them in the text.
-If the standard of your drawing is not good enough to be published as is, we will redraw it for you.
-Be sure your sketches are complete, neat and readable.
-Put parts values on the schematic and include a separate parts list.
+Put parts values on the schematic or circuit diagram and include a separate parts list.
 Use terms R1 and C2, etc. Label the drawings numerically, for example Figure 1, Figure 2, etc. At the end of your article text, list the figures with a caption for each one.

-The Amateur Radio draftsman uses TurboCAD for redrawing diagrams.
-However, if you are proficient in using other CAD programs, such as AutoCAD and Protel, please submit your drawing in your programs default format, as well as a .TIF or .WMF file if possible, and also send a flat (not folded) hard copy printout of the diagram.
+If you are proficient in using CAD programs, such as AutoCAD and Protel, please submit your drawing in your program's default format, as well as a .PDF, or .TIF file, if possible.
+You might also send a flat (not folded) hard copy printout of the diagram/s.

 How To Submit Your Article